Last Updated on October 15, 2022 by Lori Geurin

 12. Listen to your body.

-Pay attention to your energy levels, moods and emotions, hunger and food cravings, and how you feel overall.
+Pay attention to your energy levels, moods and emotions, hunger and food cravings, and overall feelings.
 Fasting is the perfect time to get in touch with your body’s cues.

 Summary – Insider Fasting Tips Perfect For The Beginner

 I hope you’ve found these tips for intermittent fasting to be helpful.
-Different things work for different people, but I’m really loving IF for better concentration, weight loss (1), fewer sugar cravings, and many more health benefits.
+Different things work for different people, but I love IF for better concentration, weight loss (1), fewer sugar cravings, and many more health benefits.

 But, whether you decide to try fasting or not, I know you’re a rockstar!